 Before she gets the chance however, they’re interrupted by the arrival of a massive armored car.
 As the mystery man and Nanami take off, Tony’s personal computer detects a radioactive signature coming from the spunky reporter.
 It turns out that she accidentally acquired the Plutonium.
 With the thugs fully aware of their screw-up, they proceed to hunt her down as she flees for her life.

-As Tony keeps up his pursuit, he activates a special function in his car that allows him to don his Iron Man armor.
+As Tony keeps up with his pursuit, he activates a special function in his car that allows him to don his Iron Man armor.
 Shortly afterwards, the armored car turns on its cloaking device that even shields it from Tony’s scanners.
-As the mystery man joins in on the pursuit, he contacts his superiors on clearing the streets.
-We also find out that he’s Nagato Sakurai (voiced by Travis Willingham), a member of the Japanese Self-Defense Force.
+As the mystery man joins in on the chase, he contacts his superiors on clearing the streets.
+We also find out that he’s Nagato Sakurai (voiced by Travis Willingham) and that he’s a member of the Japanese Self-Defense Force.

 After saving her life and informing her that she’s unintentionally carrying the Plutonium, Iron Man engages Cancer and manages to best the robotic beast.
 The fight concludes with our Armored Avenger tossing the creature into the sky and blasting it with a pair of Repulsor Beams.